Skip to main content

 Combining a math operation with an aggregate function

-Find (aws_db_cluster_snapshot|aws_db_snapshot) as snapshot
+FIND (aws_db_cluster_snapshot|aws_db_snapshot) AS snapshot

-sum(snapshot.allocatedStorage) * 0.02 as EstimatedCost
+RETURN snapshot.tag.AccountName as Account, sum(snapshot.allocatedStorage) * 0.02 AS EstimatedCost

 Calculations can also be made with date time fields.
 When calculating the difference between two dates in days, the date field will automatically be converted to the millisecond epoch.
 In order to return this difference in hours it will require dividing by 3600000 (number of milliseconds in an hour).
 In order to convert that hour into days, multiply by 24.